rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/planning.rst

 ''''''''''''''''''''''''''''''''''''''''''''''''''''
 Considerations before sharing or using shared images
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-Although it is easy to share a Cloud Image, it is not always appropriate.
+Although it is easy to share a cloud image, it is not always appropriate.
 Consider carefully before creating an image-sharing relationship.